CISE Graduate Fellowships

 Computer Science — Human-Robot/Computer Interaction

-Kaleen is a first year Ph.D. student in the Computer Science department at the University of Southern California working at the Interaction Lab with Professor Maja Matarić.
-She is interested in multi-party dynamics and multi-modal machine learning in the context of investigating how socially assistive robots can help children learn to resolve conflict.
-Prior to USC, she worked as a Research Analyst for two projects related to automatic speech recognition for low-resource languages and analyzing dehumanization in social media at the University of California, Santa Cruz in the Natural Language Processing department.
+Kaleen is a second year Ph.D. student in the Computer Science department at the University of Southern California working at the Interaction Lab with Professor Maja Matarić.
+She is broadly interested in conflict resolution and is investigating how socially assistive robots can help children learn to resolve conflict.
+Prior to USC, she worked as a Research Analyst on projects related to automatic speech recognition for low-resource languages and analyzing dehumanization in social media at the University of California, Santa Cruz in the Natural Language Processing department.
 She received a B.S. in Computer Science and an M.S. in Natural Language Processing from the University of California, Santa Cruz.

 Shani Spivak, Northeastern University